morganteg/deepsky-manager/README.md

-# deepsky-manager
+# Overview
-DeepSky objects manager application for Advanced Techniques and Tools for Software Development exam, University of Florence, Cyber-Physical Systems of Systems course.
+"DeepSky Manager" is an application developed for Advanced Techniques and Tools for Software Development exam, University of Florence, Cyber-Physical Systems of Systems course.

 ## Package the app without executing unit tests or integration tests
 mvn clean package -DskipTests,skipITs